1911 Florida Gators football team: Postseason

-The Gators proclaimed themselves "champions of South Carolina" as well as the state of Florida.
+Due to their 3–0–1 record against opponents from the state, the Gators proclaimed themselves to be "champions of South Carolina" as well as Florida.

 Earle "Dummy" Taylor, the only five-letter winner in team history, scored 49 of the season's 84 points (including a school-record eight field goals).
 He scored 25 points on the ground and points-after, and 24 on field goals.
 He also threw two touchdown passes.